Amr-Khamis-84/RoboFusion-Dataset/README.md

 # RoboSense Dataset

-The RoboFusion Dataset is an open-source Real and Synthetic Dataset designed to support hazard prediction and environmental monitoring in industrial environments using Autonomous Mobile Robots (AMRs) and fixed IoT sensor suites.
+The RoboSense Dataset is an open-source Real and Synthetic Dataset designed to support hazard prediction and environmental monitoring in industrial environments using Autonomous Mobile Robots (AMRs) and fixed IoT sensor suites.

 This repository provides:
 • Real and synthetic datasets for both normal and hazard conditions